Driver for unipolar stepper motor

 If you set the Stepping mode parameter to Half stepping, the Unipolar Stepper Motor Driver block can produce the output waveforms required for half stepping.
 In this mode, there is an intermediate state between the full steps, in which just one of the A or the B half-windings is powered.
 As a result, the step size is half of the stepper motor's full step size.
 At half steps, windings that are not powered are short-circuited.
 This approximates the effect of a freewheeling diode connected across the windings.

-When the voltage at the PWM port rises above this threshold, the Unipolar Stepper Motor Driver block initiates a step.
+When the voltage at the ENA port rises above this threshold, the Unipolar Stepper Motor Driver block initiates a step.
+This parameter is visible only if Simulation mode is set to Stepping.
 The default value is 2.5 V.

 When the voltage at the REV port rises above this threshold, pulse B leads pulse A by 90 degrees, and the motor direction is reversed.
 The default value is 2.5 V.